FFMS/ffms2/doc/ffms2-api.md

 ```c++
 const FFMS_FrameInfo *FFMS_GetFrameInfo(FFMS_Track *T, int Frame);
 ```
-Gets information about the given frame (identified by its frame number) from the indexing information in the given `FFMS_Track` and stores it in a `FFMS_FrameInfo` struct.
+Gets information about the given frame (identified by its frame number) from the indexing information in the given `FFMS_Track` and stores it in a [FFMS_FrameInfo][FrameInfo] struct.
-See the Data Structures section below for more information.
 Using this function on a `FFMS_Track` representing a non-video track has undefined behavior.

 #### Arguments